AGhafoor94/website-rust/README.md

 This is building to WebAssembly.

 #### Commands
+- install cargo and rust
+- cargo new --lib name-of-app && cd name-of-app

-wasm-pack build --target web --out-name wasm --out-dir ./static (to build into the static folder) Using python to create server python -m http.server 8000 --directory static (in the folder)
+- wasm-pack build --target web --out-name wasm --out-dir ./static (to build into the static folder) Using python to create server
+- python -m http.server 8000 --directory static (in the folder)

 ### Components/Building